jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `span-processor-type` attribute of the `opentelemetry` subsystem
 Can you get the span-processor-type attribute of the opentelemetry subsystem?
 Can you get the span processor type attribute of the opentelemetry subsystem?
+## syntax of the operation to get the `jpa` subsystem
+Can you get the jpa subsystem?
+Can you get the jpa?
+Can you retrieve all the attributes of the jpa subsystem?
 ## syntax of the operation to get the `default-datasource` attribute of the `jpa` subsystem
 Can you get the default-datasource attribute of the jpa subsystem?
 Can you get the default datasource attribute of the jpa subsystem?
 ## syntax of the operation to get the `default-extended-persistence-inheritance` attribute of the `jpa` subsystem
 Can you get the default-extended-persistence-inheritance attribute of the jpa subsystem?
 Can you get the default extended persistence inheritance attribute of the jpa subsystem?
+## syntax of the operation to get the `messaging-activemq` subsystem
+Can you get the messaging-activemq subsystem?
+Can you get the messaging-activemq?
+Can you retrieve all the attributes of the messaging-activemq subsystem?
 ## syntax of the operation to get the `global-client-scheduled-thread-pool-active-count` attribute of the `messaging-activemq` subsystem
 Can you get the global-client-scheduled-thread-pool-active-count attribute of the messaging-activemq subsystem?
 Can you get the global client scheduled thread pool active count attribute of the messaging activemq subsystem?